Can I Get More Alimony If My Ex Husband Remarries? No

 Here, the paying ex must make financial obligations to the receiving ex-spouse for as long and as much money as stipulated in the agreement.
 Moreover, the obligation to pay alimony will end once all the conditions are performed.

-Can I Get More Alimony If My Ex Husband Remarries: NO For 2 Reason
+Can I Get More Alimony If My Ex Husband Remarries: NO For 2 Reasons

 Can new spouse income be considered for alimony?
 No, the payor’s new spouse does not take over the obligation to pay support.
 And typically, while determining child support payments, neither the payor nor the recipient’s new spouse’s income or assets is considered.